-Warm-Up Activity
+• Warm-Up Activity

-A simple exercise designed to help you see what students know about the issue of slavery and the Constitution, what confuses them, or what ideas they may have absorbed about it from popular culture, friends and family, etc. The goal is to alert them to their need to gain a clearer idea of the past and be critical of what they think they already know.
+A simple exercise designed to help you see what students know about the Puritans, what confuses them, or what ideas they may have absorbed about it from popular culture, friends and family, etc. The goal is to alert them to their need to gain a clearer idea of the past and be critical of what they think they already know.